Cryptosporidium Infection (Cryptosporidiosis)

 Diagnosing Cryptosporidium Infection

 A sample of your stool is checked for the parasite.
-More than one stool sample may be needed.
+More than 1 stool sample may be needed.

 Treating Cryptosporidium Infection

 Most people get better within 1 to 2 weeks, but symptoms last longer in some people.
-Treatment is rarely needed.
+Treatment is rarely needed, but the disease can be more serious in people with a weakened immune system.
 While you are recovering, drink plenty of fluids.
 This helps prevent dehydration.
 Do not take antidiarrheal medication unless your doctor instructs you to.
 This medication can prevent your body from getting rid of the parasite.
 It can also make the illness last longer.

 Preventing Cryptosporidium Infection